Analysis | The latest coronavirus test results for Trump’s advisers and allies

 Republican National Committee Chairwoman Ronna McDaniel

-When tested positive: Wednesday, though it wasn’t reported till Friday.
+When tested positive: Wednesday, though it wasn’t reported until Friday.

 Where she has been: She was last around Trump at a Sept.
 25 fundraiser and flew home to Michigan the next day.
 Given the elapsed time, it’s not clear whether her case is related to the others.